domdavid/winterWonderland/README.md

 The class setup can be organized further by breaking up any required variable updates from the painting.
 The method stub has been provided, but it is not necessary to use.

 # Get Started!
+## Running the Project
+Once you have imported the files into your IDE, you can run either the Runner or the Frame class.
+Both of these files have a main method to create an instance of the JFrame.